oscar-system/GAP_pkg/GAP_pkg_rcwa/README.md

 # GAP_pkg_rcwa

-This is generated wrapper package for the GAP package RCWA 4.7.0.
+This is a generated Julia wrapper package for the GAP package RCWA 4.7.1.

 ## Issues